KislakCenter/islamicmss/substrate.md

 - visible laid lines only and
 - visible laid and chain lines.

 This refers to what you see when you hold a leaf up to light.
 Handmade papers generally have some sort of pattern you can see, the exception is wove paper which has no pattern.
 Other papers generally have **chain lines** (wider spaced lines) and **laid lines**, also called water lines (narrowly spaced lines).
 These lines are a result of the mold on which the paper is made.
-This photo with labels shows a detail of laid and chain lines and a watermark.
+This photo with labels shows a detail of laid and chain lines and a watermark of a horse.

-![Picture of paper with laid and chain lines labeled](/islamicmss/assets/laid-and-chain-lines.jpg) (Image: Kelly Tuttle)
+![Picture of paper with laid and chain lines labeled](/islamicmss/assets/laid-and-chain-lines.jpg) (Image: Kelly Tuttle from Upenn Libraries [Ms. Codex 1951](http://openn.library.upenn.edu/Data/0002/html/mscodex1951.html))

 **Indo-Persian handmade paper** generally has laid lines only, so only the closely-spaced lines.
 This type of paper was made on a reed or grass mold and was used all over the Eastern portion of the Islamicate world even up to the 20th century.
 For a manuscript showing the process of papermaking in the Indo-Persian world and a description with modern pictures of how it is done, see the British Library's [post about a papermaking workshop they held](https://britishlibrary.typepad.co.uk/collectioncare/2015/04/making-islamic-style-paper.html).